 - Coordination with other public and private agencies and practitioners;

 - Written information provided to district staff on referral procedures;

 - Training teachers and administrators on referral/evaluation/identification procedures; and

 - Review of student behavior, discipline and absentee information and information gathered from district-wide assessment activities.

-The district’s special education program conducts early childhood screenings for ages birth to five.
-These occur weekly during the school year at a district location and once annually at a community location.
-At any other time during the school year, when parents or others inquire about screenings, the caller will be referred to the special education program or early childhood program.
+The district’s Special Education program conducts early childhood screenings for ages three to five.
+These occur twice weekly during the school year at a district location.
+At any other time during the school year, when parents or others inquire about screenings, the caller will be referred to the Special Education program or early childhood program.

 The screening process involves the following:

-- Parents are asked to provide information to assist in assessing their child; and
+- Parent/guardians are asked to provide information to assist in assessing their child; and

-A student, whether or not enrolled in school, may be referred for a special education evaluation by parents, district staff or other persons knowledgeable about the student.
+A student, whether or not enrolled in school, may be referred for a Special Education evaluation by parent/guardian, district staff or other persons knowledgeable about the student.
 Each building principal will designate a person responsible for ensuring that district staff understands the referral process.
 Referrals are required to be in writing unless the person referring is unable to write.
 A person who makes a referral orally should be asked to either make the referral in writing or go to the main office of the building for assistance in making the referral.